Zoltan Jobbagy

 Daniel Brezina

-–he currently works and lectures at the Security and Defense Department of the Armed Forces Academy of General Milan Rastislav Štefánik.
-As part of his work, he is also engaged in scientific and research activities oriented towards the optimization of decision- making processes of crisis management in the conditions of the Armed Forces of the Slovak Republic in the prevention and resolution of crisis phenomena of a non-military nature.
+currently works and lectures at the Department of Security and Defence of the Armed Forces Academy of General Milan Rastislav Štefánik.
+He is also engaged in scientific and research activities oriented towards the optimisation of decision-making processes of crisis management in the conditions of the Armed Forces of the Slovak Republic in the prevention and resolution of crisis phenomena of a non-military nature.
 He presented the results of project activities at international conferences at home and abroad.
 He is the recipient of the award for the best journalistic contribution for 2019 in the field of Regional Development and Rural Development.
-He is the author of a scientific monograph entitled Decision- making processes at lower levels of crisis management, in which he emphasizes the application of proposals for improving the activities and organizational measures of crisis management bodies at the level of self-government and local state administration.
+He is the author of a scientific monograph entitled Rozhodovacie procesy na nižších úrovniach krízového riadenia [Decision-making Processes at Lower Levels of Crisis Management], in which he emphasises the application of proposals for improving the activities and organisational measures of crisis management bodies at the level of self-government and local state administration.
 From 2022, he is the main representative for the Slovak Republic in the System Analysis and Studies Panel within the North Atlantic Alliance.

 Boris Ďurkech